 Geoff joined Watsi on March 12th, 2013.
-Six years ago, Geoff joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Geoff's most recent donation traveled 2,600 miles to support Maria Jose, an bright baby girl from Colombia, to fund clubfoot correction surgery to have a full life ahead.
+Seven years ago, Geoff joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Geoff's most recent donation traveled 8,500 miles to support Malaso, a six-month-old baby girl from Kenya, to fund a life-saving colostomy for her birth condition.

 Geoff has funded healthcare for 93 patients in 14 countries.